rfo909/RForth/README.md

 The project results in code at three different levels.

 - At the bottom there is the simulated CPU that runs a very Forth-like set of instructions.
 This is the Interpreter.
 - Then there is the "assembly" language, which is represented by ACode.txt.
 It is translated to byte format by the Assembler.
 - And on top, there is the Forth language, read and processed by the REPL written in ACode.txt.

-Separating the "assembly" level from Forth is perhaps not so relevant, since the two mix and mingle pretty tight.
+Separating the "assembly" level from Forth is perhaps not so relevant, since the two mix and mingle pretty tight, particularly since the assembly language is stack oriented.
+Like, adding numbers with the "word" add, really just means inserting the byte-sized opcode for add, since it is part of the assembly language I invented.

 The initial Forth code is found in Forth.txt, piped as input to the REPL before user input.

 The Forth language has access to most of the "assembly" level instructions as well as all functions and data defined in ACode via tag lookups like &CompileBuf etc.

 Local variables